Systemd service hardening

 Note

-All settings marking mounts as read-only (e.g. ProtectSystem or ReadOnlyPaths) cannot protect mount points created after the service was started (see the systemd man page of ReadOnlyPaths for details).
+All settings marking mounts as read-only (e.g., ProtectSystem or ReadOnlyPaths) cannot protect mount points created after the service was started (see the systemd man page for ReadOnlyPaths for details).

-All path based restrictions (e.g. from previous paragraph or TemporaryFileSystem) can be undone by a privileged process with the ability to perform mount syscalls.
-The CapabilityBoundingSet and SystemCallFilter settings above prevent this but one should be aware of this potential issue.
+All path-based restrictions (e.g., from the previous paragraph or TemporaryFileSystem) can be undone by a privileged process that can perform mount syscalls.
+The CapabilityBoundingSet and SystemCallFilter settings above prevent this, but one should be aware of this potential risk.

-When restricting existing services I use systemctl edit $service to create an override file with these settings (or I put the file manually at the appropriate place).
-This way my settings override the default restrictions of the service and are kept during system updates.
+When restricting existing services, I use systemctl edit $service to create an override file with these settings (or I manually place the file in the appropriate location).
+This ensures that my settings override the default restrictions of the service and persist through system updates.

 After this block of default options, specific settings can be changed or extended.
-For example PrivateUsers is often too strict, adding PrivateUsers=no after this block will restore the default.
-Or to permit access to keyring syscalls one can add SystemCallFilter=@keyring.
-Having the default options first followed by service-specific modifications makes it easy to update the default settings of multiple service files.
+For example, PrivateUsers is often too strict; adding PrivateUsers=no after this block will restore the default.
+Or, to permit access to keyring syscalls, one can add SystemCallFilter=@keyring.
+Having the default options first, followed by service-specific modifications, makes it easy to update the baseline settings across multiple service files.

-CapabilityBoundingSet restricts the capabilities (man 7 capabilities) of this service; setting it to empty removes all capabilities.
-Capabilities permit more fine-grained permissions, for example CAP_NET_RAW allows creating raw network sockets without being root.
+CapabilityBoundingSet restricts the capabilities (man 7 capabilities) of this service; setting it to an empty value removes all capabilities.
+Capabilities allow for more fine-grained permissions; for example, CAP_NET_RAW allows creating raw network sockets without needing root privileges.

 LockPersonality prevents changing the “process execution domain” (man 2 personality), a rarely used feature with potential bugs.

-MemoryDenyWriteExecute prevents memory mappings which are both writable and executable to hinder (simple) exploits.
+MemoryDenyWriteExecute prevents memory mappings that are both writable and executable to mitigate (simple) exploits.

 Private* provides a separate instance of the named feature to the process.
-This way, devices (PrivateDevices), mounts (PrivateMounts), network interfaces (PrivateNetwork), /tmp/ and /var/tmp/ directories (PrivateTmp) and users (PrivateUsers) are isolated from the regular system and cannot be modified by the process.
-In the case of temporary directories this also protects the process against other users of the system as for example TOCTOU (time-of-check time-of-use, Wikipedia) races in /tmp/ can no longer attack the process.
+This way, devices (PrivateDevices), System V IPC and POSIX message queues (PrivateIPC), mounts (PrivateMounts), network interfaces (PrivateNetwork), /tmp/ and /var/tmp/ directories (PrivateTmp) and users (PrivateUsers) are isolated from the regular system and the process cannot modify them.
+For temporary directories, this also protects the process from other users of the system; for example TOCTOU (time-of-check time-of-use, Wikipedia) races in /tmp/ can no longer be used to attack the process.
 These settings use Linux’s namespaces (man 7 namespaces) to provide isolation.
+For finer-grained access to devices, use DeviceAllow and DevicePolicy.
+To restrict network access based on IP addresses, use IPAddressAllow and IPAddressDeny.

-Restrict* also restricts access to the named feature.
-This controls the available support for address families (RestrictAddressFamilies), namespaces (RestrictNamespaces), real-time scheduling (RestrictRealtime) and setting suid/guid bits on files/directories (RestrictSUIDSGID).
-Note that setting RestrictAddressFamilies to the empty value permits all address families!
-This is unlike other options where the empty value is the most restrictive.
+Restrict* also restricts access to the named features.
+This controls supported address families (RestrictAddressFamilies), accessible file systems (RestrictFileSystems), namespaces (RestrictNamespaces), real-time scheduling (RestrictRealtime) and the ability to set suid/guid bits on files/directories (RestrictSUIDSGID).
+Note that setting RestrictAddressFamilies to an empty value permits all address families!
+This is unlike other options where an empty value is the most restrictive.

 SystemCallFilter restricts access to syscalls via seccomp (man 2 seccomp).
-First the setting is reset to the default (first line), then the systemd defaults for services is permitted (second line), followed by the removal of additional syscalls which should not be necessary for most services (third line).
-Two extra syscalls are blacklisted: userfaultfd which can be used to help exploiting timing sensitive attacks and mincore which can leak kernel information.
+First, the setting is reset to the default (first line); then, the systemd defaults for services are permitted (second line), followed by the removal of additional syscalls that are generally unnecessary for most services (third line).
+Two extra syscalls are blacklisted: userfaultfd, which can be used to facilitate timing-sensitive attacks, and mincore, which can leak kernel information.
+By default, the process is terminated when a restricted syscall is used.
+With SystemCallErrorNumber, the specified error is returned instead.

 TemporaryFileSystem mounts tmpfs (read-only with :ro suffix, other settings possible) over the specified directories.
-This is similar to InaccessiblePaths which also prevents access to the directory contents but TemporaryFileSystem permits nesting to give access to sub-directories.
-In the example this is used with BindReadOnlyPaths to permit logging to syslog.
-To give write access to sub-directories use BindPaths in combination with ReadWritePaths.
+This is similar to InaccessiblePaths, which also prevents access to the directory’s contents, but TemporaryFileSystem permits nested mounts to provide access to sub-directories.
+In the example, this is used with BindReadOnlyPaths to permit logging to syslog.
+To provide write access to sub-directories, use BindPaths in combination with ReadWritePaths.

-This restrictive use of TemporaryFileSystem is especially important for privileged processes which still have access to all root-owned files even with all the other restrictions from above.
-As this often includes private keys restricting access via TemporaryFileSystem is very useful.
+This restrictive use of TemporaryFileSystem is especially important for privileged processes, which still have access to all root-owned files despite the restrictions mentioned above.
+Since this often includes private keys, restricting access via TemporaryFileSystem is very useful.

 Impressum Datenschutzerklärung